 South Africa – The Mineral Council of South Africa has announced a new Mining Charter, to promote development in the mining industry.
 The Charter requires greater commitment from foreign companies operating in the resources sector.
 This means Australian METS companies may need to either partner with a local South African company to supply into the country’s mining industry, or consider registering a local subsidiary company.

-Middle East and Africa – Education institutions in West Africa and East Africa are increasing their uptake of edtech across the region, in particular e-learning frameworks that will guide curricula development at primary, secondary and tertiary levels.
-Austrade will showcase Australian capability to policy makers in the region to facilitate the market entry of Australian edtech to education platforms and service providers.
+Africa – Education institutions in West Africa and East Africa are increasing their uptake of EdTech across the region, in particular e-learning frameworks that will guide curricula development at primary, secondary and tertiary levels.
+Austrade will showcase Australian capability to policy makers in the region to facilitate the market entry of Australian EdTech to education platforms and service providers.

 Kenya & Nigeria – Telecommunications companies and local telemedicine service providers are partnering to scale up telemedicine solutions, which include internet consultation and diagnosis.
 The insurance sector is supporting initiatives by reimbursing costs associated with services.
 These strategic partnerships provide an opportunity for Australian companies, including those involved in drone technology, telemedicine, online pharmacies, remote disease-tracking and remote patient-monitoring systems.

 Dubai – New themes will create fresh opportunities for Australian exporters at EXPO 2020 Dubai, now scheduled for October 2021.
 ‘Innovation’ has been added to ‘Sustainability’, ‘Education’ and ‘Partnering for economic growth’.
 The DFAT and Austrade Expo taskforce is conducting programming workshops with the states and territories – and industry stakeholders – to validate Australia’s priorities post-COVID.